 If you’re an adult under 30, you might be surprised to learn that you are probably still growing.
 No, not growing taller.
 But the caps at the ends of your bones, known as epiphyses, are probably still fusing.
 The medial end of our clavicle, or collar bone, is documented as the last of the long bones in the body to complete fusion, occurring anytime between 18 and 30 years of age.

 Once an individual hits 30, I am afraid it is downhill.
 Bone changes no longer occur due to development and growth, but instead due to wear and tear.
-For an anthropologist these changes are useful for estimating the age of an individual [link to age and sex blog].
+For an anthropologist these changes are useful for estimating the age of an individual.
 In particular, the degree of bone degeneration on the pubic symphysis (where the two bones of the pelvis meet at the front) the auricular surface (where the bones of the pelvis articulate with the sacrum) and the sternal end of the fourth rib (where the rib attaches to cartilage at the front of the ribcage) are studied.
 From analyses on modern day populations of known age, different degrees of these degenerative changes have been assigned an age range.

 Neoplastic disease such as cancer can be associated with aging.
 It is only when it effects the bone, such as in the case of a metastasising tumour, that cancer is recognisable in the archaeological record.
 It is sometimes considered a modern disease; an unfortunate result of an aging population in a world with more pollutants and lifestyle choices.
 But there have been findings in the archaeological record that suggest this might not be the case.
 The skeleton of an old man found in an early medieval cemetery in Slovakia showed bone changes from what is believed to have been a metastatic carcinoma spreading from the soft tissue to the bone.